Take command of your maritime career, become a master of the seas and rise to the top as the ship's most responsible officer.

 Attendance in class

-This course is equivalent to 5 days per week when studied full time across two semesters.
+This course is 5 days per week when studied full time across two semesters.

 As well as the in-class component, you will need to complete approximately 3 hours of additional study each week outside of class hours, including private study, assignment preparation, and research.